GreyGuoweiChen/VirBot/README.md

 ```
 --input: The input contig file in fasta format.
 --output: The output directory (default: VB_result).
---sen: Use the sensitive mode for VirBot.
+--sen (Optional): Use the sensitive mode for VirBot.
 ```

 ### Example: